voyd-lang/voyd/reference/modules.md

 # Modules

-Void uses a module system that borrows heavily from Rust's module semantics.
+Voyd uses a module system that borrows heavily from Rust's module semantics.

 ## Defining Modules